turingschool/front-end-curriculum/lessons/module-4/service-worker-slides.md

   <h3>Goals:</h3>
   <ol>
     <li>Understand when and why to use service workers</li>
-    <li>Be able to implement service workers for making an application available offline</li>
+    <li>Be able to implement service workers for making application assets available offline</li>
   </ol>
 </section>